Tag Archives: negotiation

 Lei Lai

-Both male and female evaluators said they disliked “demandingness” among women who negotiated, and said they preferred “nicer” non-negotiators.
+Both male and female evaluators said they disliked “demandingness” of women who negotiated, and said they preferred “nicer” non-negotiators.

 However, reducing women’s degree of assertiveness did not improve evaluators’s perceptions of women negotiators.